 But perhaps we shouldn’t broaden the debate to include other sports at this point.
 Let’s just focus on cricket.
 By knighting Cook the message the authorities are sending is that Cook is the greatest cricketer that England have produced for decades.
 Why?
 Because in recent history only one other English cricketer has been knighted: Sir Ian Botham.
-And Beefy was knighted for his services to charity (which are absolutely awe-inspiring) rather than anything he did on a cricket field.
+And Beefy was knighted for his services to sport and charity.
+His walks for leukaemia over the years were awe-inspiring.

 Was Cook England’s best player of recent times?
 Of course not.
 Once again his achievements were largely down to longevity and the fact that England play a lot more test matches now than they used to.
 One could argue, in fact, that Cook wasn’t even the greatest cricketer in the England teams he played in.
 Jimmy Anderson is currently the 4th highest test wicket taker of all time, and the most prolific pace bowler.
 Where’s Jimmy’s knighthood?
 You don’t have to be retired to get a gong.
 Just ask Sir Andy Murray.

 Then there’s Geoff Boycott.
 He scored 8000 test runs at an average of 48 in over a hundred appearances against some of the most fearsome attacks the world has ever seen.
 Whereas Cook milked runs against Kemar Roach and Jason Holder, Boycott had to face the likes of Michael Holding and Andy Roberts.
 Only an idiot would claim that Cook was a better player than Boycott.